hellotdpaas/aws-saa-c03/readme.md

   - C. Deploy applications using containers onto EC2 instances provisioned in Auto Scaling groups and refresh instances regularly from updated AMIs
   - D. Deploy applications using containers onto manually provisioned EC2 instances and refresh instances regularly from updated AMIs

-  C - option A will work but need to implement in every account and all regions. option B is similar to A and not very scalable. option D needs manully provision new EC2 instances
+  C - option A will work but need to implement in every account and all regions. option B is similar to A and not very scalable. option D needs manually provision new EC2 instances

 - Your company stores sensitive data in S3.
 There is a requirement to ensure the data is encrypted at rest in the most secure method possible.
   Which of the following encryption configurations would meet the requirement?